frederic-perez/AmE-dictionary/data/dictionary.md

 __self-tanner__ _n_ A cosmetic preparation used to give skin the appearance of having been darkened by the sun. _Syn_ sunless tanner
 __selfless__
 __selfsame__
+__sell (someone, something, or oneself) short__ _idiom_ To undervalue someone, something, or oneself; to underestimate or underappreciate the good qualities of someone, something, or oneself. _Don't sell yourself short—your writing is really excellent!_
 __sell out__ _idiom_ :two::hammer:
 __sell short__
 __sell someone a pup__ _idiom_ To swindle someone by selling them something worthless.